CptFrazz/Tweaks/flashy/Readme.md

 -----

-A simple tweak to make the screenshot flash feel blue
+A simple tweak to make the screenshot flash feel <del>blue</del> red